LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Helpful Websites

-[Here]() is a cool website that can generate frequencies, it can be very helpful when you are making a spectrum.
+[Here](https://www.szynalski.com/tone-generator/) is a cool website that can generate frequencies, it can be very helpful when you are making a spectrum.
 Just keep in mind to keep the volume under 90%, above that it will create some noise in frequencies.

-Here is another helpful website to help you visualize ...